Please note that the *.pdf and *.ppt files take some time to load, especially from home--be patient.

 The index is based on the theory of purchasing-power parity, which says that exchange rates should eventually adjust to make the price of a basket of goods the same in each country.

-Burgernomics shows Switzerland has the most overvalued
+Burgernomics shows Switzerland has the most overvalued currency

 Introduction to Macroeconomics